• Skip to primary navigation

 • Orange: One big, juicy orange of any kind.

-• Oil: I use corn oil, but soybean, sunflower and canola oil are good options too.
+• Oil: I use corn oil, but soybean, sunflower, and canola oil are good options, too.
 I'm not sure about the texture of the cake if you use coconut oil, though.
-And olive oil works, but it would greatly impact the flavor of the cake.
+And olive oil works, but it would significantly impact the flavor of the cake.

 • Eggs: Sorry, I've never tried using an egg substitute.

-• Flour: I use all purpose flour.
-Self raising flour also works, you just need to omit the baking powdered asked for in the recipe.
+• Flour: I use all-purpose flour.
+Self-raising flour also works; you just need to omit the baking powder asked for in the recipe.

 • Baking powder: No substitution here.